peimn/date-converter/README.md

-A composer package that is used to convert dates between Hijri, Jalali, Gregorian and Julian calendars.
+A package that is used to convert dates between Hijri, Jalali, Gregorian and Julian calendars.